LiskArchive/lisk-sdk/CONTRIBUTING.md

 1. Fork the repo and create your branch from `master`.
 2. Add tests to the code you have contributed!
 All new code must come with complete test coverage.
 End all files with a newline.
-Generally, should conform to the .editorconfig rules.
+Generally your code should conform to the .editorconfig rules.
 Document new code based on the [YuiDoc Documentation Styleguide](http://yui.github.io/yuidoc/).
 Update the README for the changes that adhere to your new code.
-3. Ensure the test and linting suite passes (`npm test`).
+3. Ensure the test and linting suite passes (`npm run prepush`).
 Follow the [JavaScript](https://github.com/airbnb/javascript) styleguide from Airbnb with the [lisk extension](https://github.com/LiskHQ/eslint-config-lisk-base).
 4. Submit a pull request via GitHub.
 Include issue numbers in the PR title, at the end with: ```Description - Closes #IssueNumber```.
 5. Check that Jenkins CI tests pass (pull request turns green).